Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 INDUSTRIAL USE

 Dairy Industry accounted for the top two (2) facility users.
-FAGE USA Dairy Industry, Inc. continued as the Number 1 user and Euphrates Inc. as the second largest user.
+FAGE USA Dairy Industry, Inc. continued as the Number 1 user and Euphrates Inc. as the second largest user, with West Meadow Dairy rounding out the top ten as number ten.

 Septic Haulers as a group are the third largest user of the wastewater facility.
-Two (2) trucked waste accounts (Adirondack Septic and Cosselman Septic) in order of rank are part of the Septic Haulers category.
+Two (2) trucked waste accounts (Cosselman Septic and Adirondack Septic) in order of rank are part of the Septic Haulers category.

-The leather Industry, Colonial Tanning and Townsend, are included in the top ten revenue producers.
+The leather Industry, Colonial Tanning was in the top ten revenue producers.

-Fulton County Department of Solid Waste, National Grid remediation site, MuniCipal Contracts and Hale Creek ASATCA round out the top largest customers of the facility in 2024.
+Fulton County Department of Solid Waste, National Grid remediation site, Municipal Contracts and Hale Creek ASATCA round out the top largest customers of the facility in 2025.

 Industrial O&M Revenue